 Vivid Marsh enters the battlefield tapped with two charge counters on it.

-, Remove a charge counter from Vivid Marsh: Add one mana of any color to your mana pool.
+, Remove a charge counter from Vivid Marsh: Gain one mana of any colour.

 Vivid Marsh Discussion

 Hey, good budget version and interesting description.
 Nice Demonic Tutor :)